wazuh/wazuh-qa/tests/performance/test_cluster/test_cluster_logs/test_cluster_connection/README.md

 ## Expected behavior

 - Fail if any node could not connect to the master.
-- Fail if any node disconnected after a successful connection.
+- Fail if any node is disconnected after a successful connection.